Managing Hazardous Waste

 Universal Waste – Fluorescent Bulbs and Other Mercury-Containing Lamps

-Fluorescent and other mercury-containing lamps exhibit hazardous characteristics as described in the California Code of Regulations, title 22, chapter 11 and are classified as a type of hazardous waste called “universal waste”.
+Fluorescent and other mercury-containing lamps exhibit hazardous characteristics as described in the California Code of Regulations, title 22, chapter 11.
+These lamps are a type of hazardous waste called “universal waste.”
 Universal wastes are hazardous wastes that pose a lower immediate risk to people and the environment when handled properly.
 Due to this lower risk, universal wastes can be handled and transported under more relaxed rules compared to other hazardous wastes.

 Universal waste lamps include: